Half-Life 2: Episode One: Development

-Because of Alyx's significant involvement, Valve made modifications to her AI that allowed her to react to the player's actions.
+Valve modified Alyx's AI to allow her to react to the player.
 Changes include commentating on objects the player manipulates or obstacles they have overcome.
 She also acts as an essential device in both plot exposition and directing the player's journey, often vocalizing what the player is required to do next to progress.
-The developers explained that a large part of their focus was creating not only a believable companion for the player, but also one that did not obstruct the player's actions.
-They wanted to allow the player to dictate his/her own pace and method of overcoming any challenges faced without being hindered.
-This meant that Valve often had to scale back Alyx's input and dialogue during the player's journey so they would not feel pressured to progress and consequently object to her presence.
-The developers also placed what they described as "hero moments" throughout the game, which allow the player to single-handedly overcome obstacles such as particularly challenging enemies, during which Alyx takes the role of an observer and gives the player praise and adulation for their feats.
+Valve did not want Alyx to obstruct the player, and sometimes reduced her input and dialogue so players would not feel pressured or bothered by her presence.
+Valve placed what they described as "hero moments" to allow the player to single-handedly overcome obstacles such as challenging enemies, during which Alyx takes the role of an observer and gives the player praise.
 The game was extensively playtested so that Valve could gauge its effectiveness and difficulty.

 Episode One was made with an upgraded version of Source, with more advanced lighting effects and a new version of its facial animation/expression technology.
 Upgrades to enemy AI allow Combine soldiers to use tactics previously unavailable to them.
 For example, Combine soldiers were given the ability to crouch while being fired upon so they could duck underneath the player's line of fire.
 The soundtrack was composed by Kelly Bailey.
-The music is used sparingly; it plays primarily during scenes of major plot developments or particularly important action sequences such as large battles or when encountering a new enemy.
+The music is used sparingly; it plays primarily during scenes of major plot developments or particularly important action sequences, such as large battles or when encountering a new enemy.

-While no new locales were introduced in Episode One, extensive alterations were made to the appearance of both City 17 where the game takes place and the Citadel from the end of Half-Life 2 to reflect the changing shape of the world and remind the player that their actions have major effects on the storyline.
-The Citadel has degenerated from the cold, alien, and imposing fortress of the previous game into an extremely unstable state.
+Extensive alterations were made to the appearance of both City 17 and the Citadel from the end of Half-Life 2 to reflect the changing shape of the world and remind the player that their actions have major effects on the storyline.
+The Citadel has degenerated from the cold, alien and imposing fortress of the previous game into an extremely unstable state.
 This provides a visual cue to the player of the catastrophic damage they inflicted, and it allows for the introduction of new gameplay elements that accentuate the dangers which come with the Citadel's imminent collapse.
 It also serves a thematic purpose by highlighting the weakening of the Combine's dominance in City 17.
 Likewise, City 17 has been altered to reflect the aftermath of the resistance's open rebellion, with vast swathes of destroyed buildings, and the introduction of foes previously kept outside its confines in Half-Life 2 to emphasize the scale of the uprising.